Apple's best iPhone 13 feature isn't specs, it's a ridiculous trade-in offer. | ExBulletin

 In addition to today’s upgrade offers, some carriers like T-Mobile have added new incentives to keep people on the network for even longer, well beyond the iPhone 12 or 13.

 Under a policy called “Forever Upgrade,” starting Friday, T-Mobile guarantees a trade-in price of up to $ 800 to users on the network who purchase a new iPhone 12 or 13 and have the highest Magenta Max plan.
-(Other older high-end T-Mobile or Sprint plans are also eligible).
+(Also applicable to other older high-end T-Mobile or Sprint plans).

 Like all other transactions, there are pitfalls.
 In addition to the plan requirements, the $ 800 trade-in price won’t happen unless you wait two years to keep your device in good working order.
 At that point, you can trade in your iPhone again, spend the money on your new device, and continue the cycle.